Your word is a lamp to my feet and a light to my path. – Psalms 119:105

 Father I know what it is like to walk in the darkness.
 And thanks to You, I also know what it is like to walk in the light.
 Help me to pursue and maintain fellowship with You as I walk with You in the light of Your life.

 If you grew up in urban areas, you know there is always some light somewhere.
 Unless you went into a cave or alone in the deep woods on a cloudy night, you have not experienced dark nights away from city lights.
 Total darkness is darkness, indeed.

 Psalms 119:105 Your word is a lamp to my feet and a light to my path.

-The ancient world did not have the electric lights like the modern world.
-People carried little clay dishes containing oil which burned.
+The ancient world did not have electric lights like the modern world.
+People carried little clay dishes containing oil that burned.
 The light illuminated the path only one step ahead.
 They had little oil “night lights” that they would strap to their feet.
-A lamp to my feet can be translated “a light that lights up the path I walk on,” “a light to shine on my path,” or “a light to shine in the place where I walk” (USB).
+A lamp to my feet can be translated as “a light that lights up the path I walk on,” “a light to shine on my path,” or “a light to shine in the place where I walk” (USB).